HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

 ## Querying Mechanism

 Querying mechanism is used for retrieve the data from the Redis memory.
-OpenCypher is using as a querying language to retrieve data from the graph stored in Redis.
+OpenCypher is the querying language to retrieve data from the graph.

 Actually here, graph is loaded by parts.
 At first, initial sub-graph should be load with the help of url provided by user which contains only the endpoints, class endpoints and collection endpoints in it.
 But if user wants to access the members of any collection or value of properties of class and collection endpoints then other part of graph should be load